 The Benefits of First Aid Training In Sport

 Injury can be a common occurrence in sport and exercise.
-When you think of sports injuries muscle tears and stud marks come to mind but this is not always the case.
+When you think of sports injuries, muscle tears and stud marks come to mind, but this is not always the case.

 You will also learn how to deal with a casualty who has lost consciousness through a head injury.
-Head injuries in sports have become such a concern that new rules have been put in place with how to deal with them.
-In Football’s English Premier League a new rule has been introduced Which means that a player who has suffered a head injury MUST leave the pitch and have a full assessment before being cleared to play.
-A third “tunnel” doctor is also needed to consult with both home and away teams.
+People have become so concerned about head injuries in sports that officials have put in new rules to deal with them.
+In Football’s English Premier League, a new rule has been introduced, which means that a player who has suffered a head injury MUST leave the pitch and have a full assessment before being cleared to play.
+Premier league doctors also need a third “tunnel” doctor to consult with both home and away teams.

 First Aid at Work